Agricultural Development Act

 Budgets shall be prepared by the central authority for awarding scholarship to youngsters who wish to engage in agricultural business for helping them study in agricultural schools and colleges; and agricultural training shall be strengthened in order to enhance the standards of agricultural science and technology and agricultural management.

-Public extension of agriculture as conducted by the competent authorities shall be listed as the expenditure of public extension in the budget.
+Agricultural extension as conducted by the competent authorities shall be listed as the expenditure of agricultural extension in the budget.

 Article 66